LeidenUniversityLibrary/Alma-Primo-Locate-Tool-Open-Source/docs/installation.md

 ![The Alma Integration Profiles link](assets/img/primo-locate-button.png)

 [^1]:
-    Please see the [official Laravel documentation](https://laravel.com/docs/7.x) for a more detailed explenation on how to deploy a Laravel application.
+    Please see the [official Laravel documentation](https://laravel.com/docs/7.x) for a more detailed explanation on how to deploy a Laravel application.
 [^2]: This can be modified in the code, by modifing the routes in `web.php` file.